How to make a QR code for a survey

 From a user’s perspective, scanning a QR code is almost as simple as taking a photo with a smartphone.
 “Because QR codes are primarily used to open web pages, they’re incredibly user- friendly when running surveys,” says Matt Strutte, head of growth at Blinq, a digital business card provider.
 “Instead of sharing a link in an email or text message, a scan of a QR code will automatically open a web page from a single tap.”

-QR codes also reduce the need to touch multiple surfaces (like restaurant menus, for example), which has become a big concern for many people since the COVID-19 pandemic.
+QR codes also reduce the need to touch multiple surfaces (like restaurant menus, for example).
 Since users don’t need to touch anything but their smartphone to scan the QR code, these codes can help reduce the spread of germs.

 However, QR codes aren’t just beneficial for users — they’re also great for the organizations that use them.
 And they can deliver benefits in a number of ways: